They said it: Leaders at the virtual UN, in their own words

 That’s what the speechmaking at the U.N.
 General Assembly invariably produces each year.
 And each year, certain enormous topics and certain louder voices dominate.

 Here, The Associated Press takes the opposite approach and spotlights some thoughts you might not have heard — the voices of leaders speaking at the first all-virtual U.N.
-General Assembly leaders meeting who might not have captured the headlines and the airtime on Friday, the fourth day of the 2020 debate.
+General Assembly leaders meeting who might not have captured the headlines and the airtime on Saturday, the fifth day of the 2020 debate.

-“Crisis necessarily brings suffering.
-But at the same time, it teaches us useful lessons that help us develop stronger and more effective responses to future challenges.”
+“Let us all spread kindness faster than the virus and not hate, fear and misinformation.”